An early learning center for all!

 Special Programming

 Supplemental special programming can enhance your child’s growth and development.
 Some are automatically incorporated into the weekly curriculum while others are options with increased tuition expense.
-Please note: not all programs are available during this season of COVID-19.

-Growing with Music’s instructors teach music classes that introduce musical concepts and encourage overall childhood development.
+Note-Able Music’s instructors teach music classes that introduce musical concepts and encourage overall childhood development.
 Through song, dance and play, age-appropriate activities focus on developing both musical and non-musical skills.
 Classes include vocalization (singing), movement and instrument play – encouraging and developing children’s natural creativity and interest in music.

 Soccer Shots